10 - 12 servings

 Melissa's Corporate Chefs

-- 6 cups White Bread day old homemade-style torn into bite size
+6 cups White Bread, day old homemade-style, torn into bite-size pieces

 If preparing as a side dish only, add just enough broth of choice to moisten stuffing as desired, transfer to a lightly buttered dish and bake with other side dishes.